knikos/cnr-sandbox/README.md

 ## Network Interaction

-The network runner allows users to interact with an CaminoGo network using the `network.Network` interface:
+The network runner allows users to interact with an Camino network using the `network.Network` interface:

 ```go
 // Network is an abstraction of an Camino network